Hamburger Soup is a home-style, hearty meal sure to satisfy healthy appetites and stir up happy memories of Grandma’s house.

 Choosing a flavorful ground beef or chuck is important in this recipe, even though you’ll need to drain off the excess fat after browning.
 Leaner combinations work in recipes with more dominant flavors, but we want to maximize the beefy goodness in this soup by using a rich, fatty cut.

-One of Grandma’s secrets (shhhh, don’t tell anyone) is mixing in a little flour with the onions and garlic before adding the broth.
+One of Grandma’s secrets (shhh, don’t tell anyone) is mixing in a little flour with the onions and garlic before adding the broth.

 This changes the mouth feel of the soup to something a little thicker – not as thick as a stew but not brothy like so many other recipes for this type of soup.
 It’s a simple addition, making a little roux, but it creates a complex texture and a real “stick-to-your-ribs” meal.